“Drink of me, my love.”

 I looked in her brown eyes and told her.
 You are a baby still.
 We will bleed and die often in love.
 I believe we need more than love.
 We need concern and accepted.
 We are all filled with dirty dreams and sin.
 Real love is accepting the hidden self and being able to show real face and dreams.
 Few people want to see us in real form.

-Sara told me.
-I’m twenty-four and the tapestry of life had led me to this city.
-I wear the clothing I want to put on.
-I do what I enjoy.
-I draw and write and I like you.
+Sara told me, I’m twenty-four.
+The tapestry of life had led me to this city.
+I wear the clothing I want to put on, I do what I enjoy, I draw and write and I like you.
 You don’t want to impress me.
 That is why I’m sitting with you.
 I want you to drink of me, Johnnie.
 I want you to fall into my body.
-I can promise little.
-I can give you kind word and friendship if you want.
+I can promise little, I can give you kind word and friendship if you want.

 I reached over and I kissed her and I told her.
 You are too brave pretty lady.
 Old wars, bad love and dead bodies had led me here.
-You do make me smile and I like your sweet voice.
-Make me wish to hear you whispered secrets in the middle of the lonely and dark night.
+You do make me smile.
+I like your sweet voice, make me wish to hear you whispered secrets in the middle of the lonely and dark night.
 Let’s drink and talk.
 Let’s walk to the pier later and find some coffee.
 Maybe we can share story and life.
 Us writers need long talks and shared dreams.
 She reached over and kissed me once.
 I was wishing for more.